damianlewis/ansible-role-users/README.md

 - `username:string` - Name of the user to add to sudoers.

 The following attributes are optional:
 - `hosts:string` - The hosts that the rules should be applied to.
-If `hosts` isn't provided then rules are applied to `ALL` hosts.
+If `hosts` isn't provided then the rules are applied to `ALL` hosts.
-- `as:string` - The users and groups that the specified user can run commands as.
-If `as` isn't provided then the specified user can run commands as all users and all groups `ALL:ALL`.
+- `as:string` - The users and groups, defined as `user:group`, that the specified user can run commands as.
+If `as` isn't provided then the specified user can run commands as `ALL` users.
 - `passwordless:boolean` - Defaults to false if omitted.
   - `true` - Allows the specified user to run all sudo commands without a password.
   - `false` - A password is required when running sudo commands.